Variable Life Insurance Explained: Investment Risks and Returns

 Variable life insurance is classified as a security because of its investment component and market risk exposure.
 This classification triggers strict regulatory requirements that protect consumers but limit which agents can sell these products.

 Insurance agents must obtain multiple credentials before selling variable life insurance.
-A state life insurance license provides baseline insurance knowledge, but the investment component requires additional securities training.
-The Securities Industry Essentials (SIE) exam tests fundamental securities knowledge, while the FINRA Series 6 or Series 7 license authorizes selling variable products.
+A state life insurance license with variable authority provides baseline insurance knowledge, but the investment component requires additional securities training.
+Agents must pass the Securities Industry Essentials (SIE) exam as a corequisite, then pass either the FINRA Series 6 or Series 7 license to authorize selling variable products.

 The Series 6 license permits sales of variable contracts, mutual funds, and limited securities products.
 The Series 7 provides broader securities authorization covering most investment products.
-Agents must also register with a broker-dealer, which assumes supervisory responsibility for sales practices and compliance.
+Most states also require a Series 63 Uniform Securities Agent State Law exam, and agents must register with a broker-dealer that assumes supervisory responsibility for sales practices and compliance.

 Pincher's Pro Tip